chichiwang/notes/languages/javascript/you-dont-know-js/02-scope-and-closures/08/README.md

 ```

 Rather than using `defineStudent()` in an IIFE, define it as a normal standalone function.
 In this context, the function is commonly referred to as a _module factory_.
 Calling the module factory returns an instance of the module.

+##### Classic Module Definition
+What makes something a module?
+* There must be an outer scope, typically from a module factory function running at least once.
+* The module's inner scope must contain at least one piece of hidden information that represents state for the module.
+* The module must return at least one function that has closure over the hidden module state.

 [▲ Return to Sections](#sections)